Recognizing and celebrating Black mental health trailblazers: Black History Month 2023

 Dr. Prosser spent several years teaching at Black colleges, first at Tillotson College in Austin, and then at Tougaloo College in Jackson, Mississippi.
 Tragically, she died shortly after earning her degree in an automobile accident in 1934.
 She was believed to be only 34 years old (her birth year was around 1895, but the exact year unknown).

 Mamie Phipps Clark, Ph.D.
-And Kenneth Bancroft Clark, Ph.D.
+(1917-1983); Kenneth Bancroft Clark, Ph.D.
+(1914 – 2005)

-Dr. Kenneth Clark was the first black president of the American Psychological Association.
+Dr. Kenneth Clark was the first Black president of the American Psychological Association.

 Best known for the famous “Doll Study” which evaluated the psychological effects of segregation on African American children, Drs.
 Mamie and Kenneth Clark collaborated on this study which provided evidence in favor of ending school segregation in the 1954 Brown v.
 Board of Education Supreme Court ruling.
 The Clarks were also closely involved in the integration efforts of New York City and New York State.